awaisqarni2/AI-ML-Resources-by-Awais-Qarni/README.md

-# Welcome to our Jupyter with TensorFlow Installation Repo
+# Welcome to our Jupyter with TensorFlow Installation Guide Repo
 ![Repo LOGO](logo.jpg)

 Click to select your Windows version for installing Jupyter & TensorFlow.